This new program will accept its first cohort in the fall of 2021.

 The MHA program is for those with a strong desire to improve the health of our communities by working through an administrative lens.

 With a solid curriculum of core courses, students may specialize in one of three high-demand tracks:

 Faculty offer a wide variety of industry and academic experience that they leverage into substantial hands-on learning opportunities via twice-yearly immersion weekends, a unique capstone project, and case competition experiences.

-The MHA is a two-year, 33 credit hour, cohort, online program with an annual two-day immersion required each fall and spring semester.
+The MHA is a two-year, 37 credit hour, cohort, online program with one-day immersion sessions required prior to each fall and spring semester.
 Cohorts are admitted in the fall semester.